hotwax/press-release-faq/pre-order/unify-pre-order-backorder-listing-delisting.md

 ## Listing-delisting operations for pre-order and backorder products should be synchronized.

 HotWax now lists and delists pre-order and backorder products in a single API call, ensuring that a product is removed only if it is not on pre-order or backorder.
-Unified listing-delisting operations helps in correctly amending pre-order and backorder products in Shopify.
+Unified listing-delisting operations helps in correctly amending products transitioning from pre-order to backorder on Shopify.

 When a product exits pre-order and enters the backorder category, HotWax may first list it for backorder on Shopify before delisting it from pre-order.
 Because of the pre-order delisting operation the inventory policy for the product gets disabled even though the product should be available for backorder.
 When a product is incorrectly delisted on Shopify, backorder products appear “out of stock” on the eCommerce PDP, which costs retailers potential sales.